rm720/comp1100-assignment3/README.md

 |High Distinction|Code compiles and the AI can reliably beat a minimax AI with an above average heuristic and pruning.
 The report is excellently written and explains in detail which additional measures have been taken and how they have been implemented.|

-Roughly, you can expect to reach a distinction level mark with an excellent submission of a minimax based solution with a strong heuristic, or a minimax solution with pruning and a weak heuristic.
+Roughly, you can expect to reach a distinction level mark with an excellent submission of a minimax-based solution with a strong heuristic, or a minimax solution with pruning and a weak heuristic.

 ## Final Words